 There are a few things you can do at home to help make your newly whitened smile last longer.
 First of all, maintain good oral hygiene habits including brushing and flossing daily.
 Also be sure to keep your six month cleaning appointments with your dentists office.
 Avoid color staining foods and beverages including coffee, tea, and red wine.
 Smoking also affects the color of your teeth so consider this motivation to quit.

 This depends on a few factors such as which bleaching method you use, your natural tooth color and how well you will respond to bleaching.
 Ask your DHA dentist for a more specific answer for your teeth.

-Occasionally, bleaching may cause irritation to the gingiva (gums) around the teeth being bleached or increased tooth sensitivity.
-These symptoms can be treated by limiting the duration of bleaching or stopping the bleaching process.
-If tooth sensitivity is a problem consider using a sensitive formula toothpaste like Sensodyne for a week prior to beginning the bleaching process and continue its use until you have finished bleaching.
-Use caution when placing trays or strips into the mouth to avoid bleach coming in contact with your gum tissue.
-Use a Q-tip or tissue to wipe off excess bleach after seating your trays or strips.
+Occasionally, bleaching may cause irritation to the gingiva (gums) around the teeth being treated or it may cause increased tooth sensitivity.
+These symptoms can be treated by limiting the duration or stopping the process.
+If tooth sensitivity is a problem consider using a sensitive formula toothpaste or sensitivity mouthwash for a week prior to beginning the whitening process and continue its use until you have finished.
+Use caution when placing trays or strips into the mouth to avoid the whitening solution from coming into contact with your gum tissue.
+Use a Q-tip or tissue to wipe off excess solution after seating your trays or strips.